 All company thresholds established in the CCPA have also been modified in the CPRA.
 The changes are bolded below:

 Commonly controlled entities and joint ventures will be required to comply with CPRA.

 One of the most important changes is that companies must inform consumers “at or before the point of collection” as to:

 In addition, how companies use consumer information with third parties will be further restricted under CPRA.

 If a company or entity fails to adequately protect consumers’ data from unauthorized access such as breaches and theft, it will be easier for consumers to sue.
 Additionally, the CPRA eliminates the 30-day corrective time companies were afforded under CCPA.
 Violations involving minors under the age of 16 will now be fined $7,500 per violation.
 The newly created California Privacy Protection Agency (CPPA) will oversee and have broad jurisdiction of personal data protection.

 Privacy laws are constantly evolving.
 It is important to be compliant with the CCPA and make sure you adhere to CPRA before it takes effect.
 If you have questions about your data privacy practice and want to see if you are compliant with the CCPA and CPRA, contact us at Whitcomb, Selinsky, P.C.
 Our expert legal team of data/cybersecurity/privacy specialists will review your current procedures and suggest additional processes as needed.

-If you have received a CCPA violation notice, we will examine your violation, advise on corrective actions to resolve your violation and work with the necessary officials if needed to ensure the violation is rectified.
+If you have received a CCPA violation notice, we will examine your violation, advise on corrective actions to resolve your violation, and work with the necessary officials if needed to ensure the violation is rectified.
 It is our job to know the laws so you can get back to business.
 If you need legal help with California Privacy Law, call us at (303)-534-1958 or fill out the form below.
 We are here to help you today.